Frequently Asked Questions

 If you do not require hospitalization but are unable to go home immediately after treatment, Family First ER provides up to 23 hours of observation.
 Our staff closely monitors your condition and offers ongoing treatment in a safe clinical setting.

 All major private insurance companies will be processed as out of network levels.
-We do participate in Medicare and Tricare; we do not participate in Medicaid.
+We do not participate in Medicare, Tricare, or Medicaid.

 You are only responsible for the copay or co-insurance required by your insurance provider.